Home | Browse Topics | Criminal & traffic law | The criminal courts | How criminal cases begin: Pleading guilty/not guilty, bail, and name suppression

 Court usually starts at 9am – unless you’ve been arrested that day or week and are waiting in the cells (usually people held in the cells appear around 12-1pm).

 If you are pleading guilty, or are at court for sentencing, a case review, or a family violence court matter, court will usually start at 10am.
-If you’re unsure, you can call the District Court and ask what time you are expected, or check your bail bond or summons paper, which will state the time you are expected at court:
+If you’re unsure, you can call the District Court and ask what time you are expected.
+You can also check your bail bond or summons paper, which will state the time you are expected at court:

-• Your bail bond is the paper you signed at your last appearance that contains the conditions you must follow until sentencing.
+• Your bail bond is the paper you signed at your last appearance that contains the conditions you must follow until all your court proceedings are finished.

 • Your summons is the letter you were sent a few days after the incident.